Paper-Folding/Maplecodex2/README.md

 # Maplecodex2 (Spring boot implementation)
-## Here I re-coded the website project with spring boot.
-To use that, you have several options to set in `/src/main/resources/application.properties`:
+## Here I re-coded the website project with spring boot and some of new features, such as filter by type and slot, add item to favourite and so on.
+To use this, you have several options to set in `/src/main/resources/application.properties`:
 ```
 server.port=80                                                            // refer to which port to launch the site
 storage.iconLocation=F:\\MapleStory2\\Maplecodex2\\Maplecodex2\\wwwroot   // refer to where icon folder is